 Introduction

-Sometimes you may find you have a Gravity Forms license key in use on your site, but do not know or cannot remember exactly which Gravity Forms account that owns it.
-This stops you from logging in and performing account management operations like updating a payment method, as well as some license operations such as reviewing your site list or canceling an auto-renewal.
+Sometimes you may find you have a Gravity Forms license key in use on your site, but do not know or cannot remember exactly which Gravity account that owns it.
+This prevents you from logging in and performing account management operations like updating a payment method, as well as some license operations such as reviewing your site list or canceling an auto-renewal.

-There are a couple of approaches you can use to try and find out the Gravity Forms account.
+There are a couple of approaches you can use to try and find out the Gravity account.

-Finding A Gravity Forms Account
+Finding A Gravity Account

 The approach to finding an account depends on what information you have.

-Using a Gravity Forms license key on your website does not mean you have a right to the Gravity Forms account that holds that license key.
+Using a Gravity Forms license key on your website does not mean you have the right to the Gravity account that holds that license key.
 The account owner is defined as the owner of the email address the account is held under, and identifying information can only be provided to that validated user in most circumstances.

-I think I remember the account email…
+I think I remember the Gravity account email…

-If you have a few commonly used email addresses for sign-ups, then try using the Password Reset functionality on our Gravity Forms account page to see if the account exists.
+If you have a few commonly used email addresses for sign-ups, then try using the Password Reset functionality on our Gravity account page to see if the account exists.

 Don’t forget to check your Bulk or Spam folders.
 Password Reset emails often trigger spam checks and result in your legitimate request being dumped into an unseen Bulk or Suspicious folder by your email service.